Home to the best designer holes.

-Poppy Hills Golf Club
+Poppy Hills Golf Course

 - Designed by Robert Trent Jones Jr. and redesigned in 2013 by team architect Mike Gorman, it is a heavily wooded course with large undulating greens, many of which are well protected by water and bunkers.

 - With beautiful views of the Pacific, this location has hosted the AT&T Pebble Beach National Pro-Am until 2009.

 Black Horse and Bayonet.
 Monterrey Península and Cypress Point (#2 of the world) are private courses and they are highly recommended.

 The bay stretches from the Monterey Peninsula to Santa Cruz, California's surfing mecca.
 San Diego, Los Angeles and San Francisco are neighboring cities.
 If you are visiting San Francisco, don’t miss Napa Valley’s vineyards and wineries.

 Visit Carmel-by-the-Sea and discover an enchanting one-square mile village nestled along California's Central Coast, filled with: art galleries, restaurants, and boutique shops.

 17-Mile Drive takes you on a leisurely driver's seat tour of some of the world's most scenic natural treasures.
 This leisurely road winds its way through pristine Del Monte Forest and quietly luxurious Pebble Beach.
 We recommend doing a bicycle tour.

 Thinking of more golf: consider playing in nearby cities, such as San Diego, Palm Springs and San Francisco.